PassionExplorer/PassionExplorer.github.io/_pages/about.md

 **Contact**: zhangyuanyang@seu.edu.cn

 # 🔥 News
-- *2024.12*: &nbsp; One paper about diffusion clustering was accepted by AAAI Conference on Artificial Intelligence (AAAI 2025).
+- *2024.12*: &nbsp; One paper about diffusion clustering was accepted by AAAI Conference on Artificial Intelligence.
 Thanks to all coauthors!
 - *2024.08*: &nbsp; One paper about 3D Gaussian was accepted by Pacific Graphics 2024.
 Congrats to Jingjiao.
 - *2024.02*: &nbsp; One paper was accepted by IEEE Transactions on Neural Networks and Learning Systems.
 - *2023.02*: &nbsp; One paper was accepted by IEEE Conference on Computer Vision and Pattern Recognition (CVPR 2023).